-[LINK]teachers are guided to develop questions which fully assess student understanding, create interventions that enhance students’ deeper learning and use the questions to evaluate the intervention.
-Visualisation of the results provides detail of students’ depth of learning of individual stumbling blocks.
+- Assess: Teachers use the insights from the Capture stage to develop questions which fully assess student understanding, create interventions that enhance students’ deeper learning and use the questions to evaluate the intervention.
+Visualisation of the results can provide detail of students’ depth of learning of individual stumbling blocks.

 These resources are ideal for trainee teachers on a PGCE programme or for professional development of experienced STEM teachers.
 They can also be adapted for different contexts such as organizational learning and learning design of work-based innovations.
 The process is currently being embedded into Open University learning design methodologies and being trialled on science and mathematics modules.